smyoung88/DA_G2_Final_Project/Deliverable 2/README.md

 ![severity_filter_and_population](https://user-images.githubusercontent.com/77071776/126848798-70c99000-886a-4eaa-97a5-51f868107806.png)
 <br>
 <br>
-The table view needs to be refined for a more streamlined appearance.
+The table view has been refined for a more streamlined appearance.
 Currently, there are only 100,000 rows of data contained within the table view.
-The plan is to get much more, if not all of the Kaggle dataset accessible in the table view.
+This gives a random sampling of the entire accident data set.
 <br>
 ![accidents_table](https://user-images.githubusercontent.com/77071776/127788585-097481a4-b546-4c4d-a9c9-71c7622ad63e.jpg)
 <br>